h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

         **To submit a batch job using client mode:**

-        First create the headless service as mentioned in the step 1 above and run:
+        First, create the headless service as mentioned in the step 1 above and run:

         .. code:: bash